Business Economics BSc

 A Year in Industry is a fantastic opportunity to gain experience of a working environment within the sector of your choice.
 It is normally a paid position, more than offsetting the additional cost of your extra year and can take place either in the UK or overseas.

-If you decide to undertake a Year in Industry you will be responsible for securing your own placement, with support from the School and the University Career Development Service.
+If you decide to undertake a Year in Industry you will be responsible for securing your own placement, with support from the School and the University Careers and Employability Service.
 Please note that deciding to search for a Year in Industry does not guarantee you a placement.

 During your Year in Industry you will be supported by the School of Business Careers Team.
 This will include communication with you and your manager and a visit to your place of work, which may be face to face or virtual (depending on location).
 You will also undertake written work to capture the learning from your experience, which will include reflection on your personal and professional development.
 This work will be assessed to allow you to gain recognition for your Year in Industry.

 Your Year in Industry effectively begins in Year 1 when you will be introduced to various opportunities to develop your skills, your understanding and experience.
-In Year 2 you will be supported through guided sessions, such as:
+In Year 2 will be given access to bespoke extra-curricular support to aid you in searching for suitable placement opportunities, and undertaking the recruitment and selection process.

 A Year in Industry is an excellent opportunity to learn more about the types of professions you can choose after you graduate, and can also point you towards postgraduate studies that may help you on the path to your chosen career.